 Go to the Contribute page.

 Title will be the title of the web service.
-Find the required names of services at https://github.com/ngds/system-design/wiki.
+Find the required names of services at https://github.com/ngds/system-design/wiki/_pages.
 Fill in keywords (Tags) and other metadata.
 Click Next.

 Click Upload a file and navigate to the schema-valid CSV file.